yyd106/Crust-Grant-Milestone-Delivery/README.md

 # Crust Grant Milestone Delivery

-**:loudspeaker: Important:** This repository is only for submitting finished milestones for the [Web3 Foundation Open Grants Program](https://github.com/w3f/Open-Grants-Program).
+**:loudspeaker: Important:** This repository is only for submitting finished milestones for the [Crust Grants Program](https://github.com/crust/Crust-Grants-Program).

 ## Milestone Delivery Process

-For each milestone you have reached, go through following process to get corresponding payment.
+For each milestone you have reached, go through following processes to get corresponding payment.

 1. **Milestone Delivery:**
    1. [Fork](https://github.com/crust/Grant-Milestone-Delivery/fork) this repository with the **same GitHub account** that you used to submit the application.